joshghent/blog/src/blog/posts/repowarden/index.md

 ## How it fits into a team workflow

 I built Repowarden to work with existing engineering rituals.
 It's not designed for feature development.
-It just keeps things ticking along so you don't need to worry about how to upgrade Eslint configs, or patch an obscure security problem.
+It just keeps things ticking along so you don't need to worry about how to upgrade Eslint config's, or patch an obscure security problem.

 Repowarden just handles the repetitive work and leaves the final call to humans.